 We still retain elements of the original offices and the creative work that characterised the Fusebox and above all we carried with us the drive and ethos of Nightsafe to keep an open door, offer the support needed practically and emotionally to assist our young people.

 Following the retirement of Paula Kanuik in 2012, Jan Larkin was appointed CEO working closely with Linda Sharrat.
 Linda joined Nightsafe and her extensive knowledge and expertise in youth housing helped the organisation develop robust and secure accommodation and laid the foundations for the high-quality service we have to day.
 She and Paula were an amazing duo.
 Linda retired in xxxx and Jan has led the organisation ever since, developing the organisation and expanding both the reach and range of services we provide.

-Nightsafe’s has received funding from Children in Need since 2014 to deliver the LEAP (Life skills, Education, Aspirations) Project.
+Nightsafe’s has received funding from Children in Need since 2014 to deliver LEAP (Life skills, Education and Achievements Project).

-The LEAP Project aims to provide additional support for young people accessing Nightsafe services and experiencing crisis aged 16-18.
-The project also aims to increase life-skills and education work within this age range throughout Nightsafe’s 5 projects (Night Shelter, Platform 5, Safe@Silas, Witton and Cornfield Cliffe).
+LEAP provides additional support for young people aged 16-24 accessing Nightsafe services and experiencing crisis.
+The project aims to increase life-skills and education work within this age range throughout Nightsafe’s 5 projects (Night Shelter, Platform 5, Safe@Silas, Witton, Cornfield Cliffe and The Gatehouse)

 Young people who are referred into our emergency Night Shelter are supported on a 1:1 basis during this highly distressing time.
-All young people receive a LEAP Assessment and an action plan is draw up.
-Close links with education providers has been established and this enables the best support for young people to maintain their education whilst homeless.
+All young people receive a LEAP Assessment and an action plan is drawn up.
+Close links with education providers have been established and this enables the best support for young people to maintain their education whilst homeless.

 Safeguarding is the highest priority and LEAP works closely with Children’s Services to make sure the right support is offered to a young person during this highly traumatic time.